Haplogroup H (mtDNA): H2, H6 and H8

 The H2, H6 and H8 haplogroups are somewhat common in Eastern Europe and the Caucasus.
 They may be the most common H subclades among Central Asians and have also been found in West Asia.
 H2a5 has been found in the Basque Country, and in Norway, Ireland and Slovakia.
 H6a1a1a is common among Ashkenazi Jews.

 H4

 H4 is often found in the Iberian Peninsula, Britain and Ireland at levels between 1 and 5% of the population.
 It is associated with Neolithic migrations.

 H4 and H13, along with H2 account for 42% of the hg H lineages in Egypt.

 H7

 The H7 subhaplogroup is present in both Europe and West Asia.
 Its subclade H7c1 is present in Druze people and in Saudi Arabia.
 H7c2 is present in such peoples as Ashkenazi Jews, Sardinians, and Dutch people.
 H7e is present in Ashkenazi Jews, Germans, Sardinians, and others.
 H7a1b is found today in Scotland, England, Denmark, Finland and Sardinia.
+H7b1 is found in Lithuanians.